mlswg/wg-materials/interim-2019-01/README.md

 Date: Tuesday, January 15, 2019 \
 Time: 9:00 am  |  Pacific Standard Time (San Francisco, GMT-08:00)  |  8 hrs \
 Meeting number (access code): 317 416 284 \
-Meeting password: (there is no pwd -srlsl there is no pwd)
+Meeting password: (there is no pwd -srlsy there is no pwd)